BrightspaceUI/visual-diff/README.md

 }
 ```

 Alternatively, visual-diff tests can wait for `transitionend` and `animationend` events.
-However, this is not recommended becuase:
+However, this is not recommended because:

 * these events are not composed and requires tests having knowledge of component internals
 * these events may be dispatched more than once when multiple properties are animated
 * waiting for animations makes the tests run slower

-#### Shaow Root Piercing
+#### Shadow Root Piercing

 Often you want use a CSS selector and not have to chain calls to `shadowRoot` and `querySelector`.
 By enabling shadow root piercing you can simply use any of the puppeteer CSS selector functions, prefixing the CSS selector with `shadow/` to simplify usage of CSS selectors.